TommyNeeld/tweet-sentiment-proj/README.md

 ### Tools used
 - FastAPI: for the API - using async and shared file store for model inference
-- streamlit : for the interface
+- Streamlit: for the frontend
 - Docker: to containerize the app
 ### To run
 ```bash